Rani, Rajasthan

-Rani-Station is the nearest railhead to Shri Parswanath Jain Vidyalaya at Varkana and Shri Ashapura Mata Temple Nadol kasuli.
-Some Jain temples are thousand year old.
-The temples are at distance of 7 km from Rani.
-In Rani itself the Sai Dham Temple, Shri Astapadh Jain Tirth are visitor attraction.
-Rani has many small scale industries & Late Shri Nathraj Hingarh was pioneer in progress of small scale industries in Rani.
+Rani-Station is the nearest railhead to Shri Parswanath Jain Vidyalaya at Varkana and Shri Ashapura Mata Temple Nadol Kasuli.
+Some Jain temples are a thousand years old.
+The temples are at a distance of 7 km from Rani.
+In Rani itself, the Sai Dham Temple, and Shri Astapadh Jain Tirth are visitor attractions.
+Rani has many small-scale industries, & Late Shri Nathraj Hingarh was a pioneer in the progress of small-scale industries in Rani.

-Around 1940 Rani initially was only Railway station on Bombay Baroda Central Indian Railway (BB&CI).
+Around 1940 Rani initially was the only Railway station on the Bombay Baroda Central Indian Railway (BB&CI).

-There is a local god named ' Mamaji '.
+There is a local god named 'Mamaji.'
 It is said that he didn't allow the Britishers to lay track on his temple area.